steven-exarcos/pass-documentation/infrastructure-documenation/deployment/README.md

 This guide covers the deployment architecture and release process for the PASS (Public Access Submission System) application.
 PASS is designed to be flexible and can adapt to various architectures, including cloud infrastructure, hybrid, or on-premises environments.

+## Going Forward

+As we move towards a cloud-native version of PASS there will be ongoing changes to the architecture, changes to the infrastructure, and changes to the deployment process, e.g. transitioning from Docker Compose to Kubernetes, or using Terraform for IAC.

 ## Technical Deep Dive